Tennessee Players to Watch Against Florida Atlantic - Sweet 16

 Top Tennessee Players to Watch vs. Florida Atlantic - Sweet 16

-Thursday's Sweet 16 matchup between the Tennessee Volunteers and the Florida Atlantic Owls at Madison Square Garden at 9:00 PM ET features the Volunteers' Santiago Vescovi and the Owls' Johnell Davis as players to watch.
+On Thursday at Madison Square Garden, the Tennessee Volunteers (25-10) and the Florida Atlantic Owls (33-3) meet at 9:00 PM ET for their Sweet 16 matchup.
+The Volunteers' Santiago Vescovi and the Owls' Johnell Davis are two players to watch in this contest.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.